The Dangers of Conscientious Culture With Barrington Martin II & Corey Kilpack | OAP #79

 It's called Be Less Dickish.

-It's I ride vulgar.
+I write vulgar.

-But the point in all of this, what you guys are describing, I don't think anyone in this conversation, and most of the conversations I'm in, are arguing that we have to have one of these right or left parties win over the other.
+But the point in all of this, what you guys are describing, I don't think anyone in this conversation and most of the conversations I'm in are arguing that we have to have one of these right or left parties win over the other.

 And we're not saying that one is perfect and the other one is not.

-I don't get into these conversations and think, oh, if I'm bashing the left, that means I support the right, but I understand that people think that, even though it's not true.
+I don't get into these conversations and think, oh, if I'm bashing the left, that means I support the right.

-And what you're describing, Chase, is that it's not just common sense that we all because you're not all gonna be sensical and you're not all gonna have the same things in common all the time, but we have to get to a point where the process is reasonable and fair.
+And what you're describing, Chase, is that it's not just common sense that we all, because you're not all going to be sensical and you're not all going to have the same things in common all the time.

-And what we've done is taken this process and said, for the take the example of censorship and take the example of victimization that Barrington was talking about with races, and we've said, all right, we're gonna allow this extreme to carry on.
+And what we've done is taken this process and said, take the example of censorship and take the example of victimization that Barrington was talking about with races.

 I go back to the beginning of our conversation.

-We're saying, and yeah, main branch, and and I'm saying, fuck this shit.
+We're saying, and yeah, main branch.

-And if I point out how they both are a pair of fuck ups, I don't have to defend one, I'm not defending one or the other.
+And if I point out how they both are a pair of fuck ups, I don't have to defend one.

 But what I can say is when you both and both of these guys do it, go to the extreme and ask for my loyalty in an extreme way.